 To optimize the performance of the pool, the Pkt.world pool prioritizes announcements at a higher difficulty.
 This often means that we have to reject some bandwidth from miners that mine at a lower difficulty because they have listed another pool first in their miner configuration.
 You will still get paid by our pool, but payments will be lower than if you list our pool first, because your miner contributes less value to our pool's performance.

-The Pkt.world wallet built-in miner currently only mines to the Pkt.world and Pktpool pools, because it requires a special configuration on the pool side and is provided mostly as a convenient method to start mining.
+The Pkt.world wallet built-in miner currently only mines to the Pkt.world, Pktpool and Pkteer pools, because it requires a special configuration on the pool side and is provided mostly as a convenient method to start mining.
 Since there is no other funding for the development than our pool, we would appreciate it if you consider using the Pkt.world wallet built-in miner as-is, or list our pool first in your miner configuration to support further development of the Pkt.world and other services provided by Pkt.world.

 Pool operators can contact us to add support for their pool in the Pkt.world wallet miner.